Anatoly1010/Atomize/readme.md

 Atomize uses [liveplot library](https://github.com/PhilReinhold/liveplot) based on pyqtgraph as a main graphics library.
 [Liveplot](https://github.com/PhilReinhold/liveplot) was originally developed by Phil Reinhold.
 Since several minor improvements have been made to use it in Atomize, the latest version of liveplot is included to Atomize.

 [Python Programming Language](https://www.python.org/) is used inside experimental scripts, which opens up almost unlimited possibilities for raw experimetnal data treatment.
 In addition, with PyQt, one can create experimental scripts with a simple graphical interface, allowing users not familiar with Python to use it.
 Several examples of scripts (with dummy data) are provided in /atomize/tests/ directory, including a GUI script with extended comments inside.<br/>
-At the moment, the program has been tested only on Ubuntu 18.04 LTS and 20.04 LTS.
+At the moment, the program has been tested on Ubuntu 18.04 LTS, 20.04 LTS, and Windows 10.

 ### Status: early in development; device testing